Russian invasion of Ukraine

 Following the launch of Russia’s military attack, Ukraine has requested support and assistance from the EU and NATO Member States.
 Finland supports Ukraine and its neighbouring countries affected by the war.

-To date, Finland has donated 20 defence materiel packages to Ukraine.
+Finland has donated a total of 27 defence materiel packages to Ukraine.
 Finland has provided protective military equipment and arms assistance to Ukraine.
-As part of international cooperation on Leopard armoured vehicles, Finland has decided to hand over Leopard 2 mine clearing tanks to Ukraine, including training related to their use and maintenance.
-The combined value of all defence materiel packages submitted so far is about EUR 2 billion.
+As part of international cooperation on Leopard armoured vehicles, Finland has decided to send Leopard 2 armoured mine clearing vehicles to Ukraine and to provide training related to their use and maintenance.
+The combined value of all defence materiel packages delivered so far is about EUR 2.5 billion.

 Finland has also granted humanitarian assistance in response to the acute distress and is helping to strengthen Ukraine’s resilience in the midst of the war through development cooperation.